Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

-For our purposes it would be good to label some issues as a new `feature` as well (as opposed to an `enhancement` of existing code), so add this as a new type of label and use that where appropriate.
+For our purposes it would be good to label some issues as a new `feature` as well (as opposed to an `enhancement` of existing code), so have one member of the team add this as a new type of label and use that where appropriate.

 Be sure to add a suitable (and concise) description for the issue.